 The correlator is a large system.
 For cost and performance reasons, it is desirable to minimize the correlator installation footprint.
 A smaller footprint requires shorter and less expensive cables and results in better signal performance-particularly at the clock and data rates under consideration.
-The floor plan for a 32-station correlator, showing extensions for a 40-station correlator, is shown in Figure 8-4.
+The floor plan for a 32-station correlator is shown in Figure 8-5.
+'S' racks are Station Racks, and 'B' racks are Baseline Racks.

-In this plan, maximum 9 m-length cables are required for data distribution from the Station Racks to the Baseline Racks.
-In a 40-station correlator, each sub-band correlator uses 15 Baseline Boards-leaving one slot open for a Phasing Board-although the final location of the Phasing Boards has not been determined.
-Signal arrival time mismatch at the Baseline Boards is completely compensated for by buffers in the Correlator Chip.
+In this plan, maximum 7 m-length cables are required for data distribution from the Station Racks to the Baseline Racks.
+Signal arrival time mismatch at the Baseline Boards is completely compensated for by buffers in the input cross-bar switch of the board, and the Correlator Chip.
 Racks need only front and rear access and can be installed side-by-side.
-Each rack holds 16 boards plus a 6U sub-rack for Fanout Boards.
-Provided there is floor space, more Phasing Boards and racks can easily be added at a later date without requiring replacement of existing cabling.
+Each rack holds 16 boards plus a 6U sub-rack; in the Station Rack, the 6U sub-rack holds 8 X-bar Boards.
+Provided there is floor space, more racks can easily be added at a later date without requiring replacement of existing cabling.
 Each rack is 7.5 feet high.
-The fronts of the racks are shown with bold lines in the figure.
 All high-speed cabling is within the racks and under the (raised) floor.
-Any other cabling (e.g. network cables shown in Figure 8-3) is run in overhead cable trays.
-The MCCC, CPCC, and Backend computers can be located in the room, or located in a completely separate room.
-Refer to (Webber, Carlson, A25012N0000) for detailed information on the correlator room.
+Any other cabling (e.g. network cables shown in Figure 8-4) is run in overhead cable trays.
+The MCCC, CPCC, and CBE computers are located in the correlator room as shown in Figure 8-5